-Disney has hundreds (if not thousands, I’m not counting!) of theme park attractions and rides at Walt Disney World, Disneyland, Disneyland Paris, Tokyo Disney Resort, and Hong Kong Disneyland.
+It’s hard to list Disney’s 10 best rides.
+Disney has hundreds attractions at Walt Disney World, Disneyland, Disneyland Paris, Tokyo Disney Resort, and Hong Kong Disneyland, so it’s quite the list from which to choose.
 Obviously, not all of these attractions were created equally.
 At their best, Disney attractions are timeless classics that have multi-generational appeal.
 At their worst, they’re dressed up versions of amusement park staples.

 I thought it would be fun to put together a list of what I consider the 10 best attractions worldwide.
 As there are literally more Disney parks than there are attractions on this list, some great ones are bound to be snubbed, but I’m keeping to a strict 10 attraction limit.
 Even if I had a list with 40 more honorable mentions, I’d be still be snubbing some very worthy attractions.
 As it’s a multi-continent list, it’s not like this top 10 has any functional utility anyway…it’s more geared at being a fun conversation piece for Disney theme park fans.
 I want to do more worldwide lists like this, so if this one is popular, it will be the first of many more to come.
 I enjoy comparing and contrasting all of the different parks, and want to do more posts like that, anyway.
 They’re a nice change of pace from the normal trip planning material here.